Unexpected Blancs

 Crozes-Hermitage Marsanne 2020

-Red drinkers white — a year ago
+Red drinkers white — 2 years ago

 Severn, Romain and 3 others liked this